-PROGRAM OUTCOMES AND COMPETENCIES
+PROGRAM OUTCOMES AND COMPETENCIES Class of 2023, 2024, 2025

 Upon graduation from Saint Anselm College, nursing majors will be able to:

 1. Integrate knowledge from the arts, sciences, humanities, and nursing to think critically and provide patient-centered care.

 Demonstrates foundational cognitive, affective and psychomotor knowledge necessary for the delivery of patient care